openfaas/workshop/appendix.md

 $ echo test | faas-cli invoke non-existing-function
 ```

 Now give it a few seconds and check what you see on the UI.
-There should be a 500 error for the function name `non-existing-function.
+There should be a 404 error for the function name `non-existing-function`.

 To only see statistics from HTTP 200 type in: